-- Expiration term or date for password. xt is the address of a word containing either the packed expiration date (format: yymmdd, where yy is the year minus 1970), or the expiration term, the number of days $(\langle 7777_8 \rangle)$ to be added to the current date to determine the expiration date.
+Expiration term or date for password. xt is the address of a word containing either the packed expiration date (format: yymmdd, where yy is the year minus 1970), or the expiration term, the number of days $(<7777_8)$ to be added to the current date to determine the expiration date.
 A value of 77778 indicates a nonexpiring password.
 If this parameter is not specified when a password is established, the system creates a nonexpiring password.
-You must be validated to assign a permanent file expiration date in order to use this parameter. - a1 Security access level of the file.
-This may be either the name of the access level or the address of a location containing the numerical value of the access level.
-System OPL common deck COMCVLC can be used to convert access level names to numerical values and vice versa.
-System OPL common deck COMSMLS is required if you specify this parameter.
-Using this parameter sets the access level bit (bit 39 of FET+1).
+You must be validated to assign a permanent file expiration date in order to use this parameter.